clintwood/save-to/README.md

 The options are:

 - `destination` - if you don't specify destination as an argument.
-- `expected` - expected byte length.
+- `length` - expected byte length.
 Throws an error if it does not match the stream's length.
 - `limit` - maximum byte length.
 Throws an error if the stream is larger than this size.

 ## License